Publish With Us

-- an abstract of 250-500 words stating the subject of the book, it's main objective, and the approach taken.
-This should be written in a clearly assembled and jargon free.
+- an abstract of 250-500 words stating the subject of the book, its main objective, and (if scholarly) the methodological approach taken.

-- the book's intended audience, its importance in the discipline, and a general assessment of the market, including its potential for use in courses;
+- a description of the book's intended audience, its importance in the discipline, and a general assessment of the market, including its potential for use in courses.

-- Comment on what new and relavant aqbout your scholarly work.
-What contributions dies it make to it's field.
+- an explanation of what is new and relevant about your scholarly work (i.e., What contributions does it make to its field?).

-- two copies of the complete manuscript, one paper and one digital (by e-mail):
+- please provide two copies of the complete manuscript, one paper and one digital (via e-mail).

 THE REVIEW PROCESS

-- initial assessment by the publications manager to determine the manuscript's compatibility with the publishing mandate of the University of Regina Press
+- an initial assessment by the Acquisitions Editor to determine the manuscript's compatibility with the University of Regina Press's publishing mandate.

-- opportunity for the author to respond to the assessments and describe proposed changes or revision to the text, if needed.
+- an opportunity for the author to respond to the assessments and describe proposed changes or revisions to the text, if they are needed.

 Manuscript appraisers are asked to consider specific questions when assessing manuscripts: